Hong Kong Water Sports: Your Guide To Surfing, Paddle Boarding, Wake Boarding And More

 Sea Kayak Hong Kong

-There are few better ways to explore Hong Kong's many hidden islands than by a kayak tour, and Sea Kayak Hong Kong offers day-long tours to a multitude of locations, along with kayak and camping expeditions lasting 2, 4, 5 or 9 days.
+There are few better ways to explore Hong Kong's many hidden islands than by a kayak tour, and Sea Kayak Hong Kong offers day-long tours to a multitude of locations, along with kayak and camping expeditions lasting one, four, five or nine days.

 Many of the tours include venturing to the outer islands of Sai Kung's UNSECO Geopark, promising stunning views on an off-the-beaten-track adventure.